 MAGIC Flourishes Amid Several Changes in Las Vegas

-In the past few years, MAGIC, the biennial series of shows serving the fashion retail industry, has undergone one major change of ownership and is on the cusp of a possible other, as well as bought even more shows so that now there are a dozen running at the same time in Las Vegas.
+In the past few years, MAGIC, the biannual series of shows serving the fashion retail industry, has undergone one major change of ownership and is on the cusp of a possible other, as well as bought even more shows so that now there are a dozen running at the same time in Las Vegas.

 The most recent MAGIC, held Feb.
 12-14 at the Las Vegas Convention Center and Mandalay Bay Convention Center, marked a further evolution in the fast-growing series of shows.

 In 2016, MAGIC’s parent company, UBM, bought Business Journals Inc. and took several of BJI’s shows, including STITCH, MRket and AccessoriesTheShow and folded them into MAGIC.

 STITCH maintained its brand name and now is a standalone show alongside PROJECT Womens at the Mandalay, while MRket (menswear) and the accessories event were melded into existing shows.

 “STITCH actually is really one of the fastest-growing,” said Mike Alic, managing director, UBM Fashion.

 He added, “The Mandalay expansion allowed everything to all be one level.
 We worked a lot on the flow of the showfloor – from one product to the next.”

 Instead of promising certain spots on the showfloor to ‘anchor’ exhibitors or doing space draws, MAGIC assigns everything based on what it the most effective way for a buyer to shop the show, Alic said.

 “We also offer turnkey booth packages, so it makes it easier to do ‘neighborhoods’,” he added.